 Sanborn Park, 4242 Drew Avenue N. Robbinsdale, MN 55422

-Come to the Movie early for some fun trunk or treating around the park.
-Bring a snack and chairs and/or blankets to kick off the season with a Halloween classic.
-October 8, 2021.
+Come to the Movie early for some fun trunk or treating around the park, story time and crafts.
+Bring a snack and chairs and/or blankets to kick off the season with a Halloween movie.
+October 7, 2022.
 5pm Family Fun & 7pm Movie.

 8. Best Twin Cities Hometown Halloween - Anoka, Minnesota